-II.5 One year Associate membership will be included with the Windmill Plan Package, either purchased directly from the WCA Secretary or by purchase of a new registered professionally built hull.
-An Associate membership may be converted to Active membership after measurement of the Windmill is certified, with the additional fee of \$20.
+II.7.
+A one year associate membership will be included with the Windmill plan package, either purchased directly from the WCA Secretary or by purchase of a new registered professionally built hull.
+An associate membership may be converted to

+Active after measurement is certified, at no additional fee.